-The Group's and the Trust's amounts due from companies related to the Manager of approximately RM28.838 million (2021: RM14.063 million) relate to rental due in respect of agreements and are generally subject to normal trade terms.
+The Group's and the Trust's amounts due from companies related to the Manager of approximately RM28.838 million in the previous financial year relate to rental due in respect of agreements and are generally subject to normal trade terms.

-The trade credit terms of trade receivables range from 30 to 90 (2021: 30 to 90) days during the COVID-19 period.
+The trade credit terms of trade receivables range from 30 to 90 (2022: 30 to 90) days.